OSGeo/PROJ/docs/source/resource_files.rst

     ========    ================================================================
     Name        Description
     ========    ================================================================
-    esri        Auto-generated mapping from Esri projection index.
-Not maintained any more
-    epsg        EPSG database
     GL27        Great Lakes Grids
-    IGNF        French coordinate systems supplied by the IGNF ITRF2000    Full set of transformation parameters between ITRF2000 and other ITRF's
+    ITRF2000    Full set of transformation parameters between ITRF2000 and other ITRF's
     ITRF2008    Full set of transformation parameters between ITRF2008 and other